MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 https://www.bible.com/bible/59/EPH.5.8

 You shall walk as children of light, you have God inside of you!
-It says you were darkness and you are now light, light is truth, light is
+It says you were darkness and you are now light light is truth, holiness, knowledge, purity, life.
 - **Light = truth and goodness**
     → Opposite of deceit, sin, and evil (darkness).
 - **Light = life in Christ**
     > “In him was life, and the life was the light of men.”
 (John 1:4)
-- **Light = guidance**
+- **Light = guidance*
     > “Your word is a lamp to my feet and a light to my path.”
 (Psalm 119:105)

 Salt and light